guslipkin/guslipkin/README.md

 - <a href="https://github.com/guslipkin/Fall2021/tree/main/ECO%203930%20%7E%20Contemporary%20Economics/Final%20Paper"><b>How:</b></a> ✨Math✨
 - **Conclusion:** Try going to Epcot on a Wednesday in September.

+<h4><a href="https://github.com/guslipkin/Spring2021/blob/main/GEB%203373%20%7E%20International%20Comparative%20Dimensions/GEB%203373%20Final%20Project/Final%20Presentation.pdf">Trader Joe's Cultural and Marketing Plan</a></h4>

+- **What:** Let's help Trader Joe's enter the Canadian supermarket industry.
+- **Why:** It's a final project for GEB 3373 – International and Comparative Dimensions of Business
+- **How:** `Economic Analysis` and `Game Theory`
+- **Conclusion:** Trader Joe's has the potential to be a smash hit in the Canadian Supermarket industry.

 ### Other Projects

 <h4><a href="https://github.com/guslipkin/Lark/blob/master/Cat%20Simulator%202019%20PDF.pdf">Cat Simulator 2019</a></h4>